Updated for 2020!

 10. Review Your Insurance

 People obtain insurance and then totally forget about it.
+Or they don’t get insurance when they should.

 Your home or life insurance needs updating every once in a while.
 Have you had recent home renovations or significant life events that impact your current policies?